 Here are the cool things you can do, and buy, at Costco without a membership:

-This is a great option if you’re a college student or just want to test out the savings the warehouse could provide before diving in with an annual membership.
+This is a great option if you’re a college student or just want to test out the savings the warehouse can provide before diving in with an annual membership.

 You can even get your prescriptions filled online and have them delivered to your home at NO extra cost.